-There has not been any actual development within this area in the preceding three (3) years.
+There has been one (1) single-family residence constructed within this area in the preceding three (3) years.

 3. development approved within the past three years but not yet constructed.

 There has not been any development approved but not yet constructed within this area in the preceding three (3) years.